<function>

 Note that simply declaring a global variable with an abstract type won't resolve the type instability issue.

-The two approaches explored have distinct implications for both code behavior and performance.
+The two approaches presented for handling global variables have distinct implications for both code behavior and performance.
 The key to these differences lies in that type-annotations assert a variable's type, while constants additionally declare its value.
 Next, we analyze each consequence.

 x::Int64 = 5